yujunhuang0316/DATASCI-209_flask_template/README.md

 ## Hosting your flask app on Digital Ocean

 Digital Ocean provides a public cloud platform that you can use to host your flask app.
-See [How To Deploy a Flask App Using Gunicorn to App Platform](https://www.digitalocean.com/community/tutorials/how-to-deploy-a-flask-app-using-gunicorn-to-app-platform) for an overview of how their flask app hosting works.

 **Please note**